MarkCBall/Advance-Smart-Contracts-Assignment/README.md

 # stateChannelCheckers

+## Initializing the game
+The game is initialized with users selecting the address of the rules of the game or the "validating contract".
+The game can be playing with any ERC20 token as a bet.

 ## The board is state is represented by a singles bytes32 or uint.
 The first 8 bytes represent information about the previous move and the remaining bytes represent the boardgame pieces.